top of page

 Oasis Trail

-Since this was a special evening event, we were handed headphones, which would amplify the ranger’s words as we snaked our way down the path.
-They worked well, and even though I often ended up at the end of the line of people—okay, I will admit it, I got engrossed in the beauty —I could still hear the narration clearly.
+Since this was a special evening event, we were handed headphones.
+These would amplify the ranger’s words as we snaked our way down the path.
+They worked well, and even though I often ended up at the end of the line—okay, I will admit it, I got engrossed in the beauty—I could still hear the narration clearly.

-This particular ranger was an expert on the native plants and did an outstanding job of explaining how and why the tribe used the plants, many of them part of their daily diet.
+This particular ranger was an expert on the native plants.
+He did an outstanding job of explaining how and why the tribe used the plants, many of which are part of their daily diet.
 However, many more are used for medicinal purposes.

 View of Agua Caliente Oasis Trail